-- About the person: age, sex, race, residence, occupation - About the cancer: which body part (site), how far it has spread (stage) - Treatment: surgery, radiation, chemotherapy
+- About the person: age, sex, race, residence, occupation - About the cancer: which body part (site), how far it has spread (stage), when it was diagnosed - Treatment: surgery, radiation, chemotherapy

 How is the information kept confidential?

 The MCR follows strict requirements of federal and state law to keep all personal information confidential.
 This means that any information that could identify a person is kept in locked files or secure computer accounts.
 Very specific guidelines are followed when data are released.